Grammar Lessons in Mini-Booklets

 There are at least 4 reasons why we wanted to design our grammar lessons this way:

 - Many advanced learners need to take time to review some basic grammar rules before they can master the more difficult ones they may be using.
 By working through our booklet from start to finish, they can fill in the missing gaps in their knowledge and see great results in a short time.

 - The same booklet can be used for various members of the same family.
 Instead of buying 3 books for 3 people at 3 different levels, it can be shared amongst all family members.
 Each person can use the section most applicable to their own needs.

-- The interactive activities added for student-teacher lessons activate students’ newly found understanding to put them into practice when speaking or writing about their own situations.
+- The interactive activities added for student-teacher lessons activate students’ newly found understanding putting into practice when speaking or writing about their own situations.
 No answer key can be made available as answers will vary from student to student.
-Additional 1 or 2 online private lessons are highly recommended to boost your learning process.
+Additional 1 or 2 online private lessons are highly recommended in order to boost your learning process.

 Would you like to be part of our beta group?